Sheep Dog Demonstrations & International Trialist.

 Richard Fawcett, a local farmer and sheepdog handler, has been demonstrating his working sheepdogs on a regular basis for over

-“Learn about the trials and tribulations of hill farming at weekly sheepdog demos run in the summer by farmer Richard Fawcett...” as featured in The Guardian.
+“Learn about the trials and tribulations of hill farming at weekly sheepdog demos run in the summer by farmer Richard Fawcett...” as featured in The Guardian and the Yorkshire Post.

 In 1987, Richard did a sheepdog demonstration on the farm for the local church.
 It was so popular that he decided to do a few more that summer.
 Since then, from May to October, every Thursday, " rain or shine ", on the Old Golf Links, half way between Hawes and Hardraw, there's been a demo.

 Since 1918, The Croft, Hardraw has been farmed by 5 generations of the Fawcett family.
 Richard, being the 4th family member, has lived in the village all but 4 years of his life.
 Until 1992, it was a sheep and dairy cow enterprise.
-More recently, it has become a predominantly sheep farm with an accompanying small herd of Simmental beef cattle...
+More recently, it has become a predominantly sheep farm with an accompanying small herd of Simmental and Limousin beef cattle....

 Without the dogs, it would be impossible to run a farm like this.
 They are referred to as Sheepdogs, but, in fact, their proper name is Border Collie.
 Their work instinct is second to none.
 At a very early age, they will begin " eyeing ", or stalking the sheep, and wanting to herd them.
 But not only sheep; they are keen to work cattle, horses, pigs, and all manner of poultry too.
 Throughout much of the year, they are working most days.
 At lambing time, in the Spring, they are exceptionally busy.
 Gathering the flocks, during Summer, for dosing, for shearing, footbathing, and general care, requires them to be really fit.
 The Autumn sales preparation keep man and dog occupied on a day to day basis.
 Only in winter are the demands on the dog not so onerous, but even then, the increasingly pregnant ewes must be checked for husbandry needs.